Need help with your HVAC project?

 Duct Type / LocationRecommended Velocity (FPM)Primary Consideration

-Branch Supply Ducts500 - 800 FPMNoise reduction is more critical closer to the outlet.
+Branch Supply Ducts500 - 800 FPMNoise reduction near outlets.

-Main Return Trunks600 - 900 FPMSlightly lower than supply to reduce noise ingress.
+Main Return Trunks600 - 900 FPMSlightly lower to reduce noise.

 Calculating Duct Dimensions: Round vs. Rectangular